Le Francais in Antigua

-Incredibly, there is a video on YouTube of a couple on motorcycles being robbed in the identical spot on the road between San Pedro and Antigua.
+Incredibly, there is a helmet cam video on YouTube of a couple on motorcycles being robbed in the identical spot on the road between San Pedro and Antigua.
+It is most likely these are the same two robbers that held up Jules and Christine.

 Pictures cannot capture this market!